SadParad1se/snek-sploit/docker/README.md

 ```

 ## Environment variables
-These variables are to be used with the `rpc*` tag only.
+These variables are only to be used with the `rpc*` tag.

 ### `METASPLOIT_RPC_HOST`
 Host to serve the RPC server at.